-This Fresh Peach Salsa recipe uses sweet tree-ripened peaches for an irresistible homemade fruit salsa with the perfect sweet and spicy combo.
-This healthy summer dish is perfect served with chips, with shrimp tacos or as a topping for fish like salmon on the grill.
+This Fresh Peach Salsa recipe uses sweet tree-ripened peaches, tomato, cilantro, lime, and jalapeno for an irresistible homemade fruit salsa with the perfect sweet and spicy combo.
+This healthy summer dish is perfect served with tortilla chips, shrimp tacos, or as a topping for fish like salmon on the grill.

 Peach Salsa Recipe